rodrinoblega/client-form3/README.md

 ## Test

-There are unit tests and a functional test (`functional_test.go`) that test the entire flow of the application
+The implementation was made following TDD (Test driven development).

+Types of test:
+* Unit Tests: Used to test packages individually
+* Functional tests: Used to test the entire application flow

-We have 100% of code coverage:
+We can find a 100% of code coverage:
 ![](static/CodeCoverage.png)

 To run the test locally, you should run: